back

 The newly engaged – enjoying wine post proposal at Wagner’s Cove.

-Marry Me sign with pink rose petals in a tucked-away rotunda within Shakespeare Garden in Central Park.
+Marry-Me marquee letters with pink rose petals in a tucked-away rotunda within Shakespeare Garden in Central Park.

 Shakespeare Garden “Marry Me” setup.